Return-to-Duty / Fitness-for-Duty

 • Drug and alcohol screenings

-Make safe, informed decisions when employee capability is in question.
+Make safe & informed decisions when employee capability is in question with Fit for Duty evaluations.

-When medical, behavioral, or physical concerns arise on the job, Fit-for-Duty evaluations give you the tools to protect your workforce and comply with ADA, OSHA, and internal policies.
+When medical, behavioral, or physical concerns arise on the job, a fitness for duty exam give you the tools to protect your workforce and comply with ADA, OSHA, and internal policies.
 These evaluations are critical in safety-sensitive roles or situations where performance or behavior has changed.

 Fit-for-Duty Assessments Are Ideal: